course-dprep/in-class-tutorial-hannesdatta-1/README.md

-# Example of reproducible research workflow
+# A changed title of this readme

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).